rhizomik/redefer-rdf2html/README.md

 # Use

-When deployed in a local servlet container like Tomcat, the RDF2HTML services will be available at something like **http://localhost:8080/rdf2html/rdf2htmlrdfa** or **http://localhost:8080/rdf2html/rdf2rdfa**
+When deployed in a local servlet container like Tomcat, the RDF2HTML services will be available from localhost:8080.

-(The service is deployed at **rhizomik.net/redefer-services/rdf2html** and it can be tested from [http://rhizomik.net/redefer/rdf2html-form/]())
+The service is already deployed at **redefer.rhizomik.net/redefer-services/rdf2html** and it can be tested from **https://rhizomik.net/html/redefer/rdf2html-form/**

 It can called using **GET** or **POST**.
 The former is recommended when the RDF to be transformed is available from a URL, the latter when direct input is provided.